The Best AR-15 Brass Catchers

-It has a nice mounting system that works with any picatinny, so if for some reason you don’t have a top-rail this won’t work for you – but for most AR owners, it’s a simple and practical accessory.
+It has a friendly mounting system that works with any Picatinny, so if for some reason you don’t have a top-rail, this won’t work for you – but for most AR owners, it’s a simple and practical accessory.
 The internal wire frame keeps it in the correct shape, plus the ability to mount the Caldwell anywhere on your rail enables it to cover the ejection port and helps spent casings enter bag without bothering your bolt function or impacting cycling

 Mesh & Catch Bag Quality

-One critical note – the heat resistant mesh is very durable, but over time the bottom of the mesh bag can wear though from the way the cartridges land nose down (the hottest part of the cartridge).
+One critical note – the heat-resistant mesh is very durable, but over time the bottom of the mesh bag can wear through from the way the hot brass lands nose down (the hottest part of the cartridge).

 A slight mod makes it near perfect

-While it’s unreasonable to expect anything to last forever, we found that the addition of a small piece of leather in the bottom prevented any visible wear, and will extend the life of the product considerably.
+While it’s unreasonable to expect anything to last forever, we found that adding a small piece of leather in the bottom prevented any visible wear and will extend the life of the product considerably.

 - 100 round capacity

-- Empty without removing from the rifle with bottom zipper
+- Empty without removing from the rifle with convenient zipper

 - Standard picatinny rail mounting